Hi-PACE/hipace/docs/source/building/building.rst

 Build & Test
 ------------

-From the base of the Hipace++ source directory, execute:
+From the base of the HiPACE++ source directory, execute:

 .. code-block:: bash